pybe/ChatGPT/README.md

 ## https://chat.openai.com/chat

-Record of some of some of my ChatGPT interactions
+Record of some of some of my ChatGPT interactions and some of my favourites found online.